GoldScorpion69/LBS/README.md

 ## A Few More Specific Notes

 I'm not going to get deep into the weeds on all the mods included because quite frankly there's not anywhere near the amount of detail in this list as a lot of them and I don't think most of the people seeking to try this have a desire to read much about it.
 But here I will note a few things.
 My primary goal in creating this list was to play a super expanded LOTD with almost all of the huge worldspace mods like Falskaar, Wyrmstooth, Vigilant, etc included.
 I also wanted plenty of weapons and items to find organically without adding a bunch of collectibles that don't appeal to me.
-Does anybody ever find every collectible without looking them up?
-Doesn't that kinda defeat the purpose?
-Anyway, I speculate here.
+In addition, since this modlist is focused on lewdness, I didn't include many addon armorsets because most of the big, easy-to-install packs don't even have BodySlides, much less skimpy versions.
 Most of the visuals, character development and gameplay mechanics are either cribbed from Lexy or strongly resemble Lexy with the exception of TUDM The Ultimate Dodge Mod.
 I guess that's all I have to say about that.

 I did NOT include creature support because I wanted to use the Nemesis Behavior Engine without having to shoehorn FNIS in there too.
 I also did not include Devious Devices or any of its soft dependencies like Cursed Loot because only someone with more modding experience than me would know how to get those to stay stable in the long term.
 Hell I've run a list with nothing but ZaZ, DD, and Cursed Loot on Oldrim (their native soil) and have my save crap itself with guards attacking me in an infinite bondage prison loop within 12 hours of starting a new game so ¯\_(ツ)_/¯